* Dollar index falls to 1-1/2-month low, breaks 100-day MA

 The greenback weakened for a fourth straight day against the euro

-and sterling on hopes that Britain and the European Union would hammer
+and sterling on hopes that Britain and the European Union would reach

-out trade terms before the Britain leaves the economic bloc next
+trade terms before Britain leaves the economic bloc next March.

-The European Central Bank and Bank of England as expected left
+Both the European Central Bank and Bank of England, as expected,

 The ECB signaled it was on track to dial back its bond purchases